Announced this week was the official naming ceremony of the RAF’s newest and largest aircraft, the Voyager

-It has been reported that the terms of the agreement prevent the RAF from using any other aircraft or service provider for the air refuelling role which sounds eminently reasonable in a commercial context but of course flies in the face of operational necessity and basic old fashioned common sense.
+It has been reported that the terms of the agreement prevent the RAF from using any other aircraft or service provider for the air refuelling role which sounds eminently reasonable in a commercial context but of course, flies in the face of operational necessity.

-The second scenario is helicopter refuelling, special forces missions often require long range helicopter flights, instead of using multiple helicopters whose effective mission load would have been dramatically reduced because of a high fuel load, an A400 could fly a similar low level tactical flight profile, refuelling the helicopter/s whilst also providing airdrop facilities for vehicles and heavier stores.
-It is not likely that the A330 will be able to fly low and slow enough to refuel helicopters and low enough to be survivable or maintain surprise.
-This is a capability we currently have to rely on allies for but given our global reach, should be able to do this on sovereign missions and it would be available at minimal cost.
+The second scenario is helicopter refuelling, special forces missions often require long-range helicopter flights, instead of using multiple helicopters whose effective mission load would have been dramatically reduced because of a high fuel load, an A400 could fly a similarly low-level tactical flight profile, refuelling the helicopter/s whilst also providing airdrop facilities for vehicles and heavier stores.
+It is not likely that the A330 will be able to fly low and slow enough to refuel helicopters and low enough to be survivable or maintain the surprise.
+This is a capability we currently have to rely on allies for but given our global reach, should be able to do this on sovereign missions and it would be available at a minimal cost.

-Although RAF Chinook helicopters are not routinely fitted with AAR probes there is no doubt they could be, the A400′s flight envelope will allow it to go low and slow enough to refuel helicopters.
-A typical special forces mission might include a long range helicopter insertion using a couple of Chinooks and an A400 for refuelling mission and air dropping vehicles, stores or additional personnel.
+Although RAF Chinook helicopters are not routinely fitted with AAR probes there is no doubt they could be, the A400’s flight envelope will allow it to go low and slow enough to refuel helicopters.
+A typical special forces mission might include a long-range helicopter insertion using a couple of Chinooks and an A400 for refuelling missions and airdropping vehicles, stores or additional personnel.

-The MoD has traded affordability for value for money, penny wise pound foolish as it seems so often to be.
+The MoD has traded affordability for value for money.

 Whatever the pros of FSTA, and there are many, I suspect it will ultimately be very poor value for money and will fail to deliver the capability that we actually need, with too much air refuelling for a fast jet fleet we longer have and not enough air transport of sufficient flexibility for future sustained expeditionary operations.